Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-We assume that decoupling and coupling as well as rerouting operations are performed at the transfer stops only when the time window requirements are met.
+We assume that rerouting operations are performed at the transfer stops only when the time window requirements are met.
 The reason for this is twofold: the above operations take a certain length of time to perform; on the other hand, if the decoupled units are stored for a considerable period of time in a transfer stop without being able to be re-routed, their utilization rate will be lower and they will take up the limited space in the transfer stop, bringing inconvenient for both operations and passengers.
-We define the variable $e^{g}_{k,k'}$ to indicate whether the unit assigned to trip $k$ can be decoupled and coupled to the MAV executing trip $k'$ at the transfer corridors $g$ or not.
+We define the variable $e^{g}_{k,k'}$ to indicate whether units assigned to trip $k$ can be decoupled and coupled to the MAV executing trip $k'$ at the transfer corridors $g$ or not.
 In other words, whether the decoupling and coupling behaviors are feasible in the time dimension.
+Recall that we have defined the variable $h^{g}_{k,k'}(w)$ to indicate whether MAUs on the MAV assigned to trip $k$ on line $l$ will be decoupled at transfer corridor $g=(l,i,l',i')\in \dot{\mathcal{A}}$ and rerouted to execute the trip $k'$ on line $l'$ in scenario $w$.
 We formulate the following constraints to describe the decoupling and coupling operations at transfer stops.

-Constraints (\ref{cons_e}) define the temporal bounds for rerouting the (de)coupling MAUs across lines, which ensure rerouting the decoupled MAUs from the $k$th trip on line $l$ to serve the $k'$th trip on line $l'$ is only possible if the time difference between the departure time of the $k'$th trip and the arrival time of the $k$th trip is within the predetermined time window.
+Constraints (\ref{cons_e}) define the temporal bounds $[\underline{\theta}_g, \overline{\theta}_g]$ for rerouting the (de)coupling MAUs across lines, which ensure rerouting the decoupled MAUs from trip $k$ on line $l$ to serve trip $k'$ on line $l'$ is only possible if the time difference between the departure time of trip $k'$ (i.e., $d^{l'}_{k',i'}$) and the arrival time of trip $k$ (i.e., $a^{l}_{k,i}$) is within the predetermined time window.
 This set of nonlinear constraints is linearized in Appendix \ref{sec:Linearization}.
 Constraints (\ref{cons_he}) are formulated to ensure that only after the aforementioned temporal conditions of decoupling and rerouting are met, this operation is only practicable.
 Constraints (\ref{cons_h1h2}) guarantee the unidirectional rerouting and coupling of the decoupled MAUs.
 The reason for developing constraints (\ref{cons_h1h2}) is that if MAUs composed in the MAV assigned to trip $k$ on line $l$ are decoupled, rerouted to line $l'$, and coupled on the MAV serving trip $k'$, this indicates that additional MAUs are required to successfully complete trip $k'$.
 Consequently, this also indicates that further decoupling of the MAV assigned to trip $k'$ is not necessary.
-Constraints (\ref{eq:dominH}) define the domain of binary decision variable $h^{g}_{k,k'}(w)$.